 Do Dog Owners Generally Take Responsibility for Their Pet’s Actions?

 Not always.
 Of course, many pet owners are accountable and will immediately accept responsibility for their animal’s actions, but not all do.
 Even when a pet owner accepts responsibility, their insurance carrier may not be as forthcoming.
 To avoid a settlement, some pet owners and insurance companies attempt to blame the victim.
 An insurance company or owner may suggest the victim antagonized or provoked the animal and thereby contributed to or actually caused the attack.
 The laws are rather complex in this context, which is why victims must be aware of their rights as soon as they are injured.
-Contact Porter Nordby Howe LLP, and speak with one of our experienced dog bite lawyers in Syracuse NY, for advice and assistance as soon as possible after you or a family member has been injured by an aggressive or vicious dog, so that we can evaluate your case and determine how to best move forward.
+Contact Porter Nordby Howe LLP, and speak with one of our experienced dog bite lawyers in Syracuse, for advice and assistance as soon as possible after you or a family member has been injured by an aggressive or vicious dog, so that we can evaluate your case and determine how to best move forward.

 Why Else Is It Important to Seek Legal Advice Quickly?